 Fortunately, we managed to complete our mission, without any casualties and/or medical repatriation.
-There were few situations which required special attention.
+There were few situations which required special medical attention.
 There were cases of surgical abdomen, one with the acute appendicitis and two with the acute cholecystitis which required MEDEVAC (medical evacuation) to level II or level III hospital.
 In such cases, a MEDEVAC request form must be prepared urgently and sent to the UN clinic while a NOTICAs (a system of notifying serious illness and casualties upto the UN headquarters) to the police co-ordination office.
 While accompanying these patients, I got an opportunity to observe the level-2 medical facilities in the mission area which were good enough but had a common problem.
-Emergency room was almost always overly-crowded with patients (mostly road traffic accidents, I guess), many patients were seen receiving treatment in the chairs and sometimes, it was really hard to find a bed for the patient.
+Emergency room was almost always overly-crowded with patients (mostly road traffic accidents), many patients were seen receiving treatment in the chairs and it would be really hard to find a bed for the patient.
+I remember the first medevac where I accompanied a patient to the mireballais hospital alone.
+Everything was completely new and I don’t know how I managed without any idea on Haitian creole or French language and Haitian goudes.
 I also remember a case of prolonged fever, headache and diarrhea with ongoing treatment who required some changes in antibiotics and finally responded well when treated in the line of enteric fever.
 The staffs in the UN clinic including CMO and nurses were very supportive and easy to communicate with which eased our job during the difficult times.

 Notably, we assessed the pretest knowledge of the soldiers on basic first aid and provided them with necessary first aid knowledge to these first responders.
 Later, we also conducted a Basic life Support (BLS) session to them by burrowing manikins from the UN clinic.

-I had also written a poem highlighting the contribution of female nurses in peacekeeping mission for the compeition organized by MINUJUSTH Women’s network on the occassion of International Women’s Day.
+I had also written a poem highlighting the contribution of female nurses in peacekeeping mission for the competition organized by MINUJUSTH Women’s network on the occasion of International Women’s Day.

 There was a song some of us looped during the final days – “Coming Home” by Skylar Grey.
 This song will definitely resonate with many peacekeepers waiting to return their home.